MicrosoftDocs/sandbox/sandbox/notbacon.md

     ![New Project](media/notbacon/create-custom-vision-project.png)

 1. Obtain a variety of photos.
 To properly train your model, you need at least 30 photos that contain bacon, and 30 that do not.
 Download and separate the photos into two folders: `bacon` and `not-bacon`.
-    > Tip: A good place to find the photos is by doing an internet image search for "breakfast".
+    > Tip: A good place to find the photos is by doing an internet image search for `breakfast`.

 1. Click on **Add Images** and select all the photos you previously downloaded in the `bacon` folder.
     * Create a tag named `bacon`, click **+** to add it.